nefarius/vicius/README.md

 ## Downloads

 You can get [unsigned build snapshots here](https://buildbot.nefarius.at/builds/vicius/latest/bin/).
-Consider these Beta-releases.
+Consider these Nightly-releases.

 Signed stable releases will be provided [on the repository releases page](../../releases/).
 Keep in mind though that those releases are built to use my own update infrastructure so in 99% of the cases you probably don't want to use them, at least not without a configuration file!